ttlew/conversation/expression-language.md

   `So you want to go to @airport.literal ...`

   Both formats evaluate to `So you want to go to Kennedy Airport...' in the response.

 - Expressions like `@airport:(JFK)` or `@airport.contains('JFK')` always refer to the **value** of the entity (`JFK` in this example).
 - To be more restrictive about which terms are identified as airports in the input when fuzzy matching is enabled, you can specify this expression in a node condition, for example: `@airport && @airport.confidence > 0.7`.
 The node will only execute if the service is 70% confident that the input text contains an airport reference.

+In this example, the user input is *Are there places to exchange currency at JFK, Logan, and O'Hare?*

+- To capture multiple occurrences of an entity type in user input, use syntax like this:

+    ```json
+    "context":{
+      "airports":"@airport.values"
+    }
+    ```

+  To later refer to the captured list in a dialog response, use this syntax:
+  `You asked about these airports: <? $airports.join(', ') ?>.`
+  It is displayed like this:
+  `You asked about these airports: JFK, Logan, O'Hare.`

 ## Accessing intents